covmoore/potions_and_arsenals/docs/GDD.md

 ## Theme Interpretation (Sacrifice Is Strength)

-‘Shadows’ interpretation - Shadows as a dark entity in the game.
+<text style="color:cyan" >‘Shadows’</text> interpretation - Shadows as a dark entity in the game.
 Resembling a dark and mysterious force that needs to be eliminated by the good or ‘light’ side.

-‘Alchemy’ interpretation - The action of using different ingredients and materials to produce something seemingly impossible or magical.
+<text style="color:cyan">‘Alchemy’</text> interpretation - The action of using different ingredients and materials to produce something seemingly impossible or magical.
 To transmute into something new.

 In this game shadows are used as the main enemy in the game, resembling dark (physically & metaphorically) creatures that you must eliminate.
 The Alchemy is used as the main way to upgrade your characters, transmuting your weapons into something more magical and powerful.